greenblat/vlsistuff/regfile/README.md

 1. double fields allowed.
 Add suffix=SUF or prefix=SUF to the "reg" and all double fields will be uniquified.
-If some reg doesnt have suffix/prefix, it's whole name will be used as prefix.
+If some reg doesnt have suffix/prefix, it's whole name will be used as prefix. suffix/prefix not used if the field is unique in the first place.

-2. Order of modules in output verilog. firsy comes the enclosing apb module, then enclosed ram module.
+2. Order of modules in output verilog. first comes the enclosing apb module, then enclosed ram module.
 3. description can be now in the form of  desc="dad afwerw werwerwe werwer\nwede".
 It means, it can spread over several lines.
 And if it has spaces or newlines - must be enclosed in "..."
 4.Fields can have "align" parameter.   wid=8 align=16   : means, the field is 8 bits, but occupies 16 bits of the register layout.
+5. added "templates" and "instances" of these templates. look in example.
+6. if in reg there is param in the form  "fields=external" - the regfile will output one bus and prepare <MOD>.splits file to be usable elsewhere. field external=true   : means the verilog will output whole bus.
+Include file separate will have the fields break down.
+Helps move multi-field  busses across hierarchies.

-# PLANNED FIXES
+# HALF WAY FIXES

 - ro_pulse can have "ready=true" parameter.
 It means ro_pulse will force "not pready" until "<REG>_ready goes up

-- field external=true   : means the verilog will output whole bus.
-Include file separate will have the fields break down.
-Helps move multi-field  busses across hierarchies.
+# PLANNED FIXES